This article has been fact checked by a Board Certified Pediatric Nurse Practitioner. Sources of information for the article are listed at the bottom.

 These are the first steps toward helping a child learn to cope with negative emotions and other challenges that have led to problematic behaviors.
 Parents, family, friends, and caregivers of the child must also support the treatment and encourage positive changes.

-One of the most significant factors for helping curb problem behaviors is providing supportive care to help minimize or manage the day-to-day stressors of living with cerebral palsy.
+- One of the most significant factors in helping curb problem behaviors is providing supportive care to help minimize or manage the day-to-day stressors of living with cerebral palsy.
 A child that is not receiving the care they need will continue to struggle with problematic behaviors.

 Lifelong Financial Assistance for Your Child's Birth Injury